 Step 4: Having Bad Credit or No Credit, What’s Better?

 Remember that poor credit can be managed and raised, having no credit is a completely different story.
 If you have it lower than you want your score to be, you can always consult with a mortgage lender to help you discover what you did wrong and if there is room to improve things.
 Also it’s good to know that there are loan programs like the FHA that require a low credit score, as low as 580 actually with the chance of getting a 3.5% down payment.
 Another helpful thing if you are a military veteran or a member of your family is, you can get a VA home mortgage approved with 0% down payment – program designed by the Department of Veterans Affairs.
 With all the many mortgage options out there, it’s not impossible to buy a house with bad credit.
+Take a look at our comprehensive guide on getting a bad credit home loan here.

 Step 5: Boost Your Credit Scores